GustavAT/NinjaArrows.js/README.md

 NinjaArrows.js
 ==============

 A Google Maps/OpenLayers extension that shows small arrows at the map's egeds indicating out of bounds markers.
+You can jump to these markers or extend your map's bounds by clicking on an arrow.

 Usage
 -----